7 Benefits of leaf mold:

-Leaves are a little bit acidic so when breaking down they increase the soil pH level.
+Leaves are a little bit acidic, so when breaking down, they increase the soil’s pH level.

-If your soil contains a lower acidity level leaf mold will neutral it.
-But if your soil has the normal acidity level then leaf mold will increase the level higher.
+If your soil contains a lower acidity level, leaf mold will neutralize it.
+But if your soil has the normal acidity level, then leaf mold will increase the level higher.

 In that condition, do the soil test first in the spring and add some lime to neutralize the soil pH level if required.

 # Which leaves should I use for leaf mold or leaf compost?

 Autumn leaves are a natural gift for gardeners.
 They contain trace elements (like iron, zinc, iodine, fluoride, selenium, and copper) which are very essential for your garden soil.